Aa-kk/terraform-docker-webserver/example/README.md

 | docker | >= 2.16.0 |

 ## Providers
-### DataDog provider
+### Docker provider

-Since the Docker provider uses the Docker API, it is immediately compatible with single server Docker
+The Docker provider is used to interact with Docker containers and images.
+It uses the Docker API to manage the lifecycle of Docker containers. since the Docker provider uses the Docker API, it is immediately compatible with single server Docker.

 ## Inputs